ezrosent/wf_hash_writeup/writeup.md

     Note that in order to maintain correctness for this approach, it may be necessary to add a specific "uninitialized" value for the `Stamp`s; this could take the form of an additional bit indicating initialization or not.

+  * \emph{Unboxed Segments}.
+Store the first segment in the `LazySet` struct.
+    Most hash table operations should occur in the first segment.
+Adding this segment to the struct will cut out a cache miss and reduce heap fragmentation.
+This sort of optimization yields noticeable benefits for the chaining hash table in @liu2014.

 # References